digbmc/dssf-syll/weeks/02-webdev.md

 ### 12:00 PM Lunch Break

+### 1:00 PM Independent work

-### 1:00 PM Introduction to Static & Dynamic Web Publishing Tools
+### 2:00 PM Web Accessibility

 ...

 ### 4:00 PM Reflection Logs

 - Reflect on the different activites we have done today:
   - What went well?
 What was challenging?
   - What questions do you still have?
 What issues are still bothering you?
+- Think back to your practice with web accessibility basics:
+  - What aspects of web accessibility seem the most straight forward?
+What seems more difficult to implement?
+  - What surprised you?

 ### 4:30 PM Discussion